 Another key metric to note is the Price/Sales ratio.
 This approach compares a given stock's price to its total sales, where a lower reading is generally considered better.
 Some people like this metric more than other value-focused ones because it looks at sales, something that is far harder to manipulate with accounting tricks than earnings.

 Right now, Glencore has a P/S ratio of about 0.3.
-This is significantly lower than the S&P 500 average, which comes in at 3.3 right now.
+This is significantly lower than the S&P 500 average, which comes in at 3.5 right now.
 Also, as we can see in the chart below, this is below the highs for this stock in particular over the past few years.
+Broad Value Outlook

 In aggregate, Glencore currently has a Zacks Value Style Score of A, putting it into the top 20% of all stocks we cover from this look.
 This makes Glencore a solid choice for value investors, and some of its other key metrics make this pretty clear too.

-Meanwhile, the company's recent earnings estimates have been mixed at best.
-The current year has seen one estimate go higher in the past sixty days compared to none lower, while the next year estimate has seen zero upward and one downward revision in the same time period.
+Meanwhile, the company's recent earnings estimates have been encouraging.
+The current year and next has seen one estimate go higher in the past sixty days compared to none lower.

-As a result, the current year consensus estimate has risen by 3% in the past two months, while the next year estimate has decreased nearly 1%.
+As a result, the current year consensus estimate has risen by 2.3% in the past two months, while the next year estimate has increased nearly 7.2%.

-This somewhat mixed trend is why the stock has just a Zacks Rank #3 (Hold) and why we are looking for in-line performance from the company in the near term.
+This bullish trend is why the stock boasts a Zacks Rank #1 (Strong Buy) and why we are expecting outperformance from the company in the near term.
 Bottom Line

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report Glencore PLC (GLNCY): Free Stock Analysis Report To read this article on Zacks.com click here.
 Zacks Investment Research